goschtl/zope/zc.async/branches/dev/src/zc/async/README.txt

 expensive processes, on demand.
 None of them are explicitly about scheduled tasks, though scheduled tasks can benefit from this package.

+Multiple processes can claim and perform jobs.
+Jobs can be (manually) decomposed for serial or parallel processing of the component parts.

 History
 =======